 Lavazza is branded as “Italy’s Favorite Coffee” and claims that more than sixteen million out of the twenty million coffee purchasing families located in Italy love and choose Lavazza.

-Lavazza is not only one of the leading coffee brands in Europe but it also the sixth largest roaster globally as well as a universal provider of coffee, espresso, and single-serve systems for the Out-of-Home and Home markets.
+Lavazza is not only one of the leading coffee brands in Europe but also the sixth largest roaster globally as well as a universal provider of coffee, espresso, and single-serve systems for the Out-of-Home and Home markets.

 Lavazza Line of Coffee Products